 Home

-The long-term goal of our research is to understand computational and neural mechanisms that allow humans and other animals to be flexible, a crucial aspect of intelligence, and when/how these mechanisms fail.
-Specifically, we aim to elucidate cognitive processes and neural mechanisms underlying adaptive learning and decision making, as well as cognitive heuristics and biases animals adopt to overcome challenges of real-world learning and decision making.
-To achieve these goals, we use a combination of computational methods and human experiments while extensively collaborating with a wide range experimentalists using different animal models (including mice, rats, monkeys, and humans; see current collaborators).
+The long-term goal of our research is to understand biological intelligence across multiple scales—from synaptic to circuit to social—by uncovering the computational principles and neural mechanisms of adaptive behavior.
+To that end, we explore computational and neural mechanisms that allow humans and other animals to be flexible, and when/how these mechanisms fail.
+Specifically, we focus on elucidating cognitive processes and neural mechanisms underlying adaptive learning and decision making, as well as cognitive heuristics and biases animals adopt to overcome challenges of real-world learning and decision making.
+To achieve these goals, we use a combination of computational methods and human experiments while extensively collaborating with a wide range experimentalists using various animal models (including mice, rats, monkeys, and humans) and techniques.

-Our research is supported by fundings from NIH (NIDA) and NSF.
+Our research is generously supported by funding from the NIH and NSF.